aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 1. Add a video to the slide.
 1. Write the presentation as a HTML file.

-This Javascript code shows you how to add a video to the presentation and then save it as HTML:
+This JavaScript code shows you how to add a video to the presentation and then save it as HTML:

 ```javascript
 // Loading a presentation